-Note: Indications Trauma with active bleeding Contra- indications Equipment1.
-Gloves and full-face protection (mask & goggles or full-fac 2.
-Dressing material. e shield).
-Procedure 1.
-Put on gloves.
-2. Determine whether there has been any splattering of bloch if so, put on full-face protection.
-3. Direct pressure and elevation.
-3. Direct pressure and elevation. • Apply a dressing material keeping the dressing and the as possible. • Elevate wound above the heart and use direct or diffure of the bleeding occurs through the original dressing after und diffuse pressure then remove the dressing and look for point. • Apply fingertip pressure directly on the point of bleed • Large gaping wounds may require packing with sterile hand pressure if direct fingertip pressure fails to contront. • Document time and location pressure started. • MAINTAIN direct pressure to the wound. • Check distal pulses after pressure point application.
-5. Splints • Reduction of motion of bone ends will reduce the amoraggravation of tissue damage and bleeding associated • Use of air pressure split can help control severe bleed with lacerations of soft tissue or when bleeding is associated • Document time, locations, who started and duration or application. • Use at least a 2'' band for the tourniquet. (e.g. Blood F • Check distal pulses before and after application.
-7. Quick Clot • Take Proper Body Substance Isolation (BSI) procedure • Tear open package of QuikClot 1st Response • Remove excess pooled blood from wound, while press< e wound as clean se pressure.
-Ising direct or or a major bleeding ing. gauze and direct ol bleeding.
-Dunt and with a fracture. ing associated ociated with of tourniquet Pressure Cuff)
+Purpose: To assure that bleeding is rapidly controlled with safe methods.
+Note: Indications Trauma with active bleeding Contra- indications Equipment Gloves and full-face protection (mask & goggles or full-face shield).
+Dressing material.
+Procedure Droom, Internet.
+Putton gloves.
+Determine whether there has been any splattering of blood or body fluids.
+If so, put on full-face protection.
+Direct pressure and elevation.
+Apply a dressing material keeping the dressing and the wound as clean as possible.
+Elevate wound above the heart and use direct or diffuse pressure.
+If bleeding occurs through the original dressing after using direct or diffuse pressure then remove the dressing and look for a major bleeding point.
+Apply fingertip pressure directly on the point of bleeding.
+Large gaping wounds may require packing with sterile gauze and direct hand pressure if direct fingertip pressure fails to control bleeding.
+Pressure points Document time and location pressure started.
+MAINTAIN direct pressure to the wound.
+Check distal pulses after pressure point application.
+Splints Reduction of motion of bone ends will reduce the amount and aggravation of tissue damage and bleeding associated with a fracture.
+Use of air pressure split can help control severe bleeding associated with fractures.
+Tourniquet Document time, locations, who started and duration of tourniquet application.
+Quick Clot Take Proper Body Substance Isolation (BSI) procedures Take Proper Body Substance Isolation (BSI) procedures Tear open package of QuikClot 1st ResponseTM Remove excess pooled blood from wound, while preserving any clots already in the wound if possible.

-Document Pack QuikClot® 1st ResponseTM tightly and directly onto bleeding source.
+Pack QuikClot[®] 1st Response[TM] tightly and directly onto bleeding source.
 More than one may be required.
-Product may feel warm (typically 105°F / 40.5°C).
+Product may feel warm (typically 105°F Document / 40.5°C).
 Quickly apply pressure until bleeding stops.
 Suggested time 3 to 5 minutes of continuous pressure.
 Leave QuikClot® 1st ResponseTM in place.
 Wrap to secure the product in the wound.
-Not for internal use Wound Packing For uncontrolled bleeding that direct pressure wont reach and tourniquets will not address (specifically for junctional wounds like groin or shoulder wounds) Contraindicated for chest, head and neck wounds or wounds to small to place gauze into site.
+Not for internal use 8.
+Wound Packing For uncontrolled bleeding that direct pressure wont reach and tourniquets will not address (specifically for junctional wounds like groin or shoulder wounds) Contraindicated for chest, head and neck wounds or wounds to small to place gauze into site.
 Take proper Body Substance Isolation (BSI) Hemostatic gauze or standard gauze rolls can be used With gloved hand find source of bleeding.
 Apply pressure over the site.
-Insert gauze into open wound while simultaneously maintaining pressure over the site When no more gauze can be applied to the site, apply strong pressure for at least 3 minutes.
+Insert gauze into open wound while simultaneously maintaining pressure for at least 3 minutes.
 Apply pressure dressing after wound is packed.
 Location and type of bleeding.
-Method of controlling the bleeding.
-4. BSI used.
+Response to therapy.
+Police and the state and the 4.
+BSI used.
 Complications and Trouble- shooting If a previous method fails attempt another technique